 Are you planning a trip to San Pedro de Atacama in Chile?
-I’ve compiled the 10 things you should know before going to San Pedro de Atacama so you can fully enjoy your trip in this amazing region.
+I’ve compiled the 10 things you should know before going to San Pedro de Atacama so you can fully enjoy your trip to this amazing region.

 1. Start your Chilean adventure with the Atacama Desert

 San Pedro de Atacama is a must on any South America bucket list!
 When you plan your trip to Chile, I would recommend making San Pedro de Atacama the first leg of your trip.
-The main reason for this choice is the dietary restrictions that you will need to follow in order to feel well at very high altitude.
-Before going to the Geysers, the Altiplano Lakes and most importantly Salar de Tara, your guides will ask you to abstain from eating meat (particularly beef), fish and drinking any alcoholic beverage.
+The main reason for this choice is the dietary restrictions that you will need to follow in order to feel well at a very high altitude.
+Before going to the Geysers, the Altiplano Lakes, and most importantly Salar de Tara, your guides will ask you to abstain from eating meat (particularly beef), fish, and drinking any alcoholic beverage.
 If you’re like me and looking forward to giant platters of grilled meat and multiple glasses of delicious Chilean wine, this particular piece of news is a bummer.
-But believe me it’s all worth it!
+But believe me, it’s all worth it!
 Either way, we were glad we started with San Pedro so we were able to enjoy Chilean food and wines during the second leg of our trip.

 2. Don’t rent a car in Calama if you are only going to San Pedro de Atacama.